SUPPORTING PUBLIC EDUCATION

 Through the concept of local events and grassroots efforts, Cookies for Kids' Cancer provides the support and resources for individuals and groups to raise funds.
-Today, nearly $4 million has been granted for research to some of the nations' leading pediatric cancer centers.
+Today, over $5 million has been granted for research to some of the nations' leading pediatric cancer centers.
 Want to Be a Good Cookie?
 Learn more about how you can join the fight...www.cookiesforkidscancer.org.

 Imagine a race where hope marks the finish line.
 Make it a reality when you join the St. Jude Heroes team in the fight against childhood cancer.
 At St. Jude Children's Research Hospital the world's sickest children battling cancer and other deadly diseases are being treated for free - no family ever pays for the care their child receives.